UT-CHG/BET/doc/examples/example_rst_files/chooseOptQoIs_2d.rst

 Example: Heatplate Model with Clustered Sampling
 ===========================

-This examples takes in samples, specifically chosen in clusters around 16 random points in lam_domain, and corresponding QoIs (data) from a simulation modeling the variations in temperature of a this plate forced by a localized source.
+We will go through the example :download:`example
+<../../../examples/heatplate/chooseOptQoIs_2d.py>`This example takes in samples, specifically chosen in clusters around 16 random points in lam_domain, and corresponding QoIs (data) from a simulation modeling the variations in temperature of a this plate forced by a localized source.
 It then calcualtes the gradients using an RBF (FFD or CFD) scheme and uses the gradient information to choose the optimal set of 2 QoIs to use in the inverse problem.

 Import the necessary modules::